 Let’s illustrate with a nice example provided by Google:

 “Assume you have two Google Ads accounts (account A and account B) and you have identified the same action as a conversion for each account by adding the appropriate Google Ads Conversion Tracking snippet for both accounts to the page and designating it as a Goal in Analytics.
-Next, assume a single user clicks on an ad from the first account (A), then clicks on an ad from the second account (B) and finally converts.
+Next, assume a single user clicks on an ad from the first account (A), then clicks on an ad from the second account (B), and finally converts.
 Each Google Ads account would report a conversion, even though it was a single user.
-According to the default Analytics attribution methodology, this would only be counted as one conversion and it would be attributed to the campaign from the second account (B) since that was the last interaction before the conversion.
+According to the default Analytics attribution methodology, this would only be counted as one conversion and it would be attributed to the campaign from the second account (B) since that was the last interaction before the conversion.”

-If on the other hand, both accounts A and B are managed by a common manager account (My Client Center or MCC) and use cross-account conversion tracking, only one conversion will be counted and will be attributed to the second account based on last-click model.”
+If on the other hand, both accounts A and B are managed by a common manager account (My Client Center or MCC) and use cross-account conversion tracking, only one conversion will be counted and will be attributed to the second account based on the last-click model.”

 In Google Ads, you can choose to count either Every or One conversion for each conversion action (see image).
-This also applies for conversions imported from Google Analytics.
+This also applies to conversions imported from Google Analytics.
 This setting can be found in Tools & Settings -> Conversions -> column called “Count”.

 What do they mean?